ginsm/crli/README.md

 Click this [link](https://streamlink.github.io/latest/cli.html#plugin-specific-configuration-file) to find where you should create your configuration file.
 Replace `pluginname` with `crunchyroll` whilst creaitng the file, i.e. `config.crunchyroll`.

-### Episode Seeking
+### Episode Scrubbing
-In order to seek and see the entire duration of the episode, you'll want to add the following setting to your configuration:
+In order to scrub (and see the entire duration of the episode), you'll want to add the following option to your configuration:

 ```
 player-passthrough=hls
 ```

-I ran into issues whilst using `vlc` with this setting but it worked out of the box using `mplayer` for me.
+I ran into issues whilst using `vlc` with this option, but it worked out of the box using `mplayer` on my system.
 You may need to play around to get it working.